dirakx1/Dockeriot/README.md

 Dockeriot is an apps development platform for IOT devices using docker (and possibly kubernetes!)
 Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.
+If you want to see further and rapid developments on dockeriot please support us via  [Contact](CONTACT.md).

 Applications of dockeriot include:
 * Testing and deploying of complex applications on many devices in a replicable and scalable way.